 This guide to Alzheimer’s Home Care will take you through what Alzheimer’s is, as well as the common symptoms your loved one may experience.
 Furthermore, it’ll help you choose the best option of care for your loved one.

 Our Care Workers are trained to deliver excellent quality care with dignity and respect.
-Perhaps your loved one needs support for a few hours each week or as time passes, they require a Live-in Carer to provide round-the-clock assistance.
-At Alina Homecare, we can help make life easier.
+Perhaps your loved one needs support for a few hours each week or as time passes, they require a Live-in Carer to provide round the clock assistance.
+At Alina Homecare, we help make life easier.

 Contact your local Alina Homecare Team today to discuss your care needs and find out how we can support your loved one with Alzheimer’s Care at Home.

 Alzheimer’s disease is the most common form of dementia.
 According to the Alzheimer’s Society, as many as 900,000 people have dementia in the UK1 .
 Many people who are diagnosed with Alzheimer’s are over 65.
 As people get older, their risk of developing the disease increases.
 It affects roughly one in fourteen people older than 65 and one in six people older than 80.2&3